Social Media Startups 2026: 351 Recently Funded Social Platforms & Creator Economy Tools

 Africa & Emerging Markets

-South American markets including Brazil, Mexico, and Argentina show similar dynamics, with Spanish and Portuguese-language creators building substantial audiences and monetizing through platform partnerships, brand deals, and community subscriptions.
+Africa’s creator economy reached Β£2.4 billion in 2024 and is projected to grow 5x by 2030, driven by mobile connectivity expansion and young demographics.
+South American markets β€” particularly Brazil, Mexico, and Argentina β€” show similar dynamics, with Spanish and Portuguese-language creators building substantial audiences and increasingly monetizing through platform partnerships.

 How to Access Startup Contact Data